From past to future, here’s the ultimate journey of design.

 Meet the new bad boys!

 They are technologies that provide greater depth to the design by letting users immerse and engage with the design and visualize concepts.
-Users travel to a reality where there are no boundaries between the physical and digital world.
+Users travel to a reality where there are no boundaries between the physical and digital worlds.

 Though VR and AR may sound similar, they’re two very different concepts.